Volunteer Signups: How Does Your Team Manage Them?

-The Pros and Cons of Different Volunteer Signup Systems
+The Pros and Cons of Different Ways of Collecting Volunteer Signups

 SwimTopia works with over 1100 swim teams around the country, so we’ve seen about 1000 different ways that teams can manage their volunteers.
 Ok, that might be a slight exaggeration. 😁 But teams can, and do, use many different strategies to manage their volunteers!
-Here we’ll explore some pros and cons of different volunteer signup systems.
+Here we’ll explore some pros and cons of different ways of collecting volunteer signups.

 Self-Assigned or Team-Assigned?